-Add-ins for Outlook Mobile
+Add-ins for Outlook on mobile devices

 Outlook mobile add-ins are supported on all Microsoft 365 business accounts and Outlook.com accounts.
 However, support is not currently available on Gmail accounts.